nathancunn/nathancunn.github.io/_posts/2018-11-09-foldable-phones.md

 However, as I mentioned, the most common aspect ratios are 16:9 and 18:9, meaning if we want our tablet screen to maintain that ratio, we'll have to settle for phone screens roughly 8:9, or 9:9---roughly square shaped.
 This isn't out of the question, but would be a deviation from what we expect of our phones.
 But then, so is folding the damn thing up.
+Many of the tablets on the market today don't conform to either of these aspect ratios, instead coming with 4:3 display.
+Building a foldable phone like this would result in a phone with a 3:2 screen, a 25% decrease in height against 18:9 phones, and a 15% decrease against 16:9 phones.

 If we go back to wanting our phone and our tablet to share an aspect ratio, can we find a suitable ratio such that the added bezels are minimised?